myrrlyn/apocrypha.es/priv/archive/2abgrw.md

 back to what once was.
 So Ysmir is whats left, and thats what the Prisoner exemplifies.
 What could be.
 Free fate, uncertain stars and uncertain parents.
 His actions are unknowable, they could be anything.
-Magnus may be the Observer who deciphers between King and Rebel, but the Prisoner is the Fox who may...idk how to phrase it...influence events?
+Magnus may be the Observer who deciphers between King and Rebel, but the Prisoner is the Fox who may… idk how to phrase it… influence events?
 It isnt about fate, its about changing things.
 Like, the Prisoner chooses who is the Rebel and who is the King in the end.
 The Observer, he distinguishes it, then he records it in the Elder Scrolls.
 If the Observer discerns the two, without his prescence it would be impossibel